micromark/common-markup-state-machine/readme.md

     Let `kind` be `7`, open an [*HTML group*][g-html], and reconsume in the
 *   ↪ **Anything else**

-    This is not an HTML block.
+    This is not HTML.
     Reconsume in the [*Content continuation state*][s-content-continuation]

-### 9.29 HTML block continuation line state
+### 8.29 HTML flow continuation line state

 *   ↪ **[EOF][ceof]**\
     ↪ **U+000A LINE FEED (LF)**\